robert-pat/force-system-solver/README.md

 ### Research on other programs / structure:
 - Def need to use Matrices--could use my WIP library, but I'd rather just use an existing proven one
 -
+### Solver Expectations & Solving Strategy:
+The solver in this project mainly works by using the Method of Joints to create a series of linear equations from the free-body diagrams of each joint in the truss.
+These equations are then combined into a matrix which is solved using matrix algebra (matrix multiplication).
+The solver also performs some optimizations before the full matrix is constructed.

 ## Building / Running this project
 When there is a working build, I will add it to the releases on the GitHub sidebar.
 If you are on an x86-64 Windows device, you can download and run the executable.
 Until then (or if you are on a different platform) you will need to build from source: